renanfeluck/Nodejs-Algolia/README.md

 # Nodejs-Algolia
 # Develop by Renan Felipe Luckow

-Run the project:
+# Run the project:
-  -npm install
+` npm install `

-  -npm start
+  `npm start`

-  Project will run at: "http://localhost:3001"
+  - Project will run at: "http://localhost:3001"

- ROUTES:
+#  ROUTES:

-   ---Export:
+##    -Export:

     Route: /algolia/export?applicationId=____&apiKey=_____&indexName=______
     Body:
     {
       "options": {
-        "attributesToRetrieve": [
+        "attributesToRetrieve": ["objectID"],
-                    "objectID"
-                  ]
+        "facetFilters": ["attribute_to_filter:true"]
       }
     }

- in Options all algolia options can be used: https://www.algolia.com/doc/api-reference/api-methods/browse/#retrieve-only-certain-attributes-when-browsing
+>  in Options all algolia options can be used: https://www.algolia.com/doc/api-reference/api-methods/browse/#retrieve-only-certain-attributes-when-browsing

+##  Output:
- Output: Export the index informations to a .json file
+ Export the index informations to a .json file